notTyche/JASParse/README.md

 ```

 Import the `Builder class` and enter the name of the file to be parsed as a parameter,
-use the builder to indicate in which data structure you want to have your answer set.
+use the builder to indicate in which data structure you want your program to be represented.